How do I use AWS CLI with Wasabi?

 Using AWS CLI v2 with Wasabi

-AWS has implemented a new checksum algorithm CRC64NVME for Data Integrity (https://docs.aws.amazon.com/sdkref/latest/guide/feature-dataintegrity.html), and this is causing an error to Wasabi customers when uploading to their buckets.
+AWS has implemented a new checksum algorithm, CRC64NVME, for Data Integrity at https://docs.aws.amazon.com/sdkref/latest/guide/feature-dataintegrity.html, which is causing an error for Wasabi customers when uploading to their buckets.

 "The algorithm type you specified in x-amz-checksum- header is invalid."

-The CRC64NVME now is the default checksum algorithm in the AWS CLI v2.
-Wasabi is aware about this issue, and we are working to implement this algorithm in our infrastructure.
+The CRC64NVME is now the default checksum algorithm in the AWS CLI v2.
+Wasabi is aware of this issue and is working to implement this algorithm in our infrastructure.

 $ aws s3 cp <FILENAME> s3://<YOURBUCKETNAME> --endpoint-url https://s3.<WASABI-REGION>.wasabisys.com --checksum-algorithm=CRC32